BOOK A FREE CONSULTATION

 How Pedophile OCD Affects Daily Life

 Pedophile OCD can lead to overwhelming feelings of guilt, shame, and fear, even though the individual has no intention to harm anyone.
 These thoughts can create an intense internal conflict, leading to emotional distress and a deep sense of isolation.
-The compulsions and avoidance behaviors can interfere with normal functioning, social interactions, and relationships.
+The compulsions and avoidance behaviours can interfere with normal functioning, social interactions, and relationships.

 Hope and Healing